Shiremoor: Economy

 A few major retail outlets employ local residents, including Sainsbury's and Boundary Mill.
-There are also a number of smaller local shops including a chip shop, Chinese takeaway, Post Office, a Spar and numerous family-owned corner shops.

-Other businesses include a regional car sales outlet and a national car hire company.
-Small businesses include a café, florists, pharmacies and hairdressers.
+Among smaller local retailers are a traditional English barber's shop, a fish and chip shop, a Chinese takeaway, a Post Office, a Spar and a number of family-owned corner stores.
+Other businesses include a regional car sales outlet and a national car-hire company.
+A café, florists, pharmacies and hairdressers represent smaller businesses.

 Cobalt Business Park, the largest office park in the UK, is located between Shiremoor and West Allotment.
-Within the business park there are numerous different businesses including the North Tyneside Council headquarters, an Orange Call Centre, Santander customer services, Jobcentre Plus, NHS, Hewlett Packard, Fujitsu, Just Learning Nursery, Village Hotel and many more.
+Within the business park there are numerous different places of work, including the North Tyneside Council headquarters, an Orange Call Centre, Santander customer services, Jobcentre Plus, NHS, Hewlett-Packard, Fujitsu, Just Learning Nursery, Village Hotel and many more.

 Notable residents

 Patrick King was the first person to be awarded the George Medal, for rescuing a blind woman during an air raid in World War II.

-Evening Chronicle chief sports writer Lee Ryder went to school at Shiremoor First School and Shiremoor Middle School.

 Bryan Hewison was born and spent his formative years in Shiremoor.
 Bryan gained a scholarship to the Royal Ballet (just as depicted in the film Billy Elliot) where he achieved the position of soloist.
 He then had a long and successful career at La Scala, Milan, dancing as Soloist for the Theatre Ballet Company.

 Jackie Robinson, professional footballer, was born and died in Shiremoor.
 He played for Sheffield Wednesday and Sunderland FC.
 He played for England from 1937 to 1939 until the outbreak of the Second World War.
 He scored twice against the German national team in 1938, in front of Adolf Hitler, when the England players were ordered to do the Nazi salute.